The 90 Things You Can’t Afford To Neglect When Selling Your Home!

 A FINAL NOTE

-Please give me a call if I can be of any assistance.
+Please give me a call if we can be of any assistance.

 Happy House Selling…